Home ConnecticutThe Cover-Up of the Connecticut Witch Hysteria of 1647-63

 Connecticut’s old Statehouse, site of Alse Young’s hanging

 The Connecticut witch hysteria lasted at least more than a decade.
-It never received as much attention as the Salem witchcraft trials, mostly because Connecticut officials swept the whole sad chapter under the rug.
+It never received as much attention as the Salem witchcraft trials, partly because Connecticut officials swept the whole sad chapter under the rug.
+Connecticut, though, only executed half as many witches over 15 years, a much greater length of time.

 Connecticut Witch Hysteria

-Connecticut executed nine men and two women as witches between 1647 and 1663.
-The witch hysteria peaked during the “Hartford Witch Panic” of the early 1660s.
+The witch hysteria peaked during the “Hartford Witch Panic” in 1662.
 It started when a young Hartford girl died after claiming a neighbor tormented her.

 Eight-year-old Elizabeth Kelly visited Goodwife Ayres, in March of 1662.
 The next day Ayres visited her home and shared a bowl of broth with her.
 Elizabeth then got sick, and for five days suffered intense stomach pains.
 The delusional girl screamed, “Father!
 Father!
 Help me, help me!
 Goodwife Ayres is upon me.”